Evgenija09/jackpot/README.md

 ## AI Use

-Claude Code was used to generate implementation from prompts I wrote after reading the spec and identifying invariants, ambiguities, and design decisions independently.
-I reviewed output after each prompt, caught where it took shortcuts, and corrected those manually.
-Test cases were designed by me and handed to Claude for implementation.
-All architecture decisions, final validation, and code correctness are my own.
+Claude Code was used for implementation, guided by prompts I wrote after independently identifying the key invariants and design decisions.
+I reviewed and corrected output throughout.
+Test scenarios were designed by me.